-Customers (FTC) priorities and dedicating them instead to this new regulatory data reporting request.
+The proposed complaints changes raises questions about the value and necessity of making such investments; and about re-allocating scarce resources away from other Fair Treatment of Customers (FTC) priorities and dedicating them instead to this new regulatory data reporting request.
 We have not previously heard from CCIR or its members that there is an issue that needs to be addressed around complaints reporting itself, and as such we are not convinced that the information that the CCIR is seeking to better understand is best addressed by changing the current ASMC reporting requirements on complaints.

-Furthermore, the CCIR is already obtaining a significant volume of information through the ASMC.
+Furthermore, CCIR is already obtaining a significant volume of information through the ASMC.
 It is likely less costly and intrusive to introduce changes in terms of how the currently collected data is analyzed in order to extract the information that is being sought in the CCIR's proposal.
-For example, the number of privacy breaches experienced during the reported period is already been collected by the CCIR, which may result in duplicative reporting if there is an effort to also report breaches where the source of identifying it is a consumer complaint.
-Additionally, existing complaint reporting data in the ASMC includes the complaint category, cause for the complaint and an open text comment field.
-Information submitted by insurers through the existing tool as currently structured could be leveraged to extract the information the CCIR is seeking.
+For example, the number of privacy breaches experienced during the reported period is already being collected by the CCIR, which may result in duplicative reporting if there is an effort to also report breaches where the source of identifying it is a consumer complaint.
+Additionally, existing complaint reporting data in the ASMC includes the complaint category, the cause for the complaint, and an open text comment field.
+Information submitted by insurers through the existing tool as currently structured could be leveraged to extract some of the information the CCIR is seeking.